 But employees from marginalized groups face challenges and obstacles that other employees don’t.
 For example, at non-diverse companies, people of color may not have many sponsorship offers or built-in mentors.

-SMART Suggestion: To implement a diverse mentoring program by FY 2024.
+SMART Suggestion: To implement a diverse mentoring program in the next fiscal year.

 5. Attract and retain top talent